Beirut, Lebanon

 Landscape

 During its inclusion in the Ottoman Empire, Beirut was meticulously planned, even while it expanded and grew tremendously.
 However, very little of the original city remains in its original form.
-After 1943, expansion became increasingly disorganized and confused, and after the devastating civil war, any remaining order that the city had been all but destroyed.
+After 1943, expansion became increasingly disorganized and confused.
+Following the civil war, the city’s urban planning suffered significant setbacks, resulting in a diverse architectural landscape that reflects its complex history and rapid reconstruction efforts.
 It is not unusual to see a wide range of building types on a single block, from high-rise apartment buildings to fancy villas and houses.
-Because much of the fighting during the civil war took place in the city center, much of the city could not be rebuilt until after the war, and thus, very few of Beirut's original streets and structures remain.
+Because much of the fighting during the civil war took place in the city centre, much of the city could not be rebuilt until after the war, and thus, very few of Beirut's original streets and structures remain.

 People

-Beirut is the most populous city in Lebanon, although no official census has been performed since 1932.
-In 2021 the CIA World Factbook estimated the population of the Beirut urban area at about 2.44 million.
+According to Central Administration of Statistics (Lebanon), Beirut is the most populous city in Lebanon, although no official census has been conducted since 1932 due to political and sectarian sensitivities.
+The CIA World Factbook estimated the population of the Beirut urban area at around 2.421 million in 2023.
 Beirut's population grew from 45,000 to 90,000 between 1840 and 1860, and then later grew tenfold in the period between 1930 and 1970.
 Most Beirutis are trilingual, speaking Arabic, English, and French.
-The lack of a comprehensive census makes any kind of ethnic distinctions difficult, but groups of Arabs, Syrians, Armenians, and Kurds all make their home in Beirut.
-The most easily recognizable demographic, however, is religion.
+While comprehensive ethnic data is lacking, the city is home to Arabs, Syrians, Armenians, Kurds and others, with religion being the most visible demographic marker.

 Economy